 - allows traffic to travel freely along Buckley Street, without being held up by boom gates or traffic lights.

-Lowering Buckley Street under the rail line also allows for both the Park and Puckle Street level crossings to be removed in the future.
+Lowering Buckley Street under the rail line does not preclude the removal of the Park Street and Puckle Street level crossings in future.

 Please refer to the preliminary options assessment page for the designs, with a list of benefits and challenges for each.